bnonni/drpm.tools/README.md

 ### NPM Compatible

-DRPM leverages the existing `npm` cli took to achieve all of this eliminating the need for developers to adopt a whole new cli took and new dev workflow.
+DRPM leverages the existing `npm` cli tool to achieve all of this, eliminating the need for developers to adopt a whole new cli tool and new dev workflow.

 **How does DRPM highjack the NPM flow?***

-On `npm install`, npm sees `@drpm` in `.npmrc` and redirects the GET requests from the defaul registry at `registry.npmjs.org` to a localhost registry server.
+On `npm install`, npm sees `@drpm` in `.npmrc` and redirects the GET requests from the default registry at `registry.npmjs.org` to a localhost registry server.
 Npm structures the request based on the left-hand-side name in the dependency object and forms a GET URL using it (e.g. `http://localhost:2092/@drpm/tool5~dhdsxf8w7rd36i5jx8hcpw8hkg1cg8sjhepm1n9iuj55zd3gpjdy`).
 The server routes are setup to capture this request, parse the path params and construct the needed info to find the DWN and fetch the package.

 The method (or implied method) after name and before `~` is the network to use to lookup to specific id at the end of the `~`.
 If no method is passed, the local server assumes dht.
-Think of it the method (e.g. `dht`) answers "in what general direction should I look?" (e.g. look in Atlanta, GA) and the id answers "where specifically in that direction should I look?" (look at 123 Main Street Apt 1, Atlanta GA 30308).
+Think of it as the method (e.g. `dht`) answers "in what general direction should I look?" (e.g. look in Atlanta, GA) and the id answers "where specifically in that direction should I look?" (look at 123 Main Street Apt 1, Atlanta GA 30308).

 ### Node.js Runtime (Register/Hooks)